arnaudt-bojan/arnaudt-bojan/replit.md

 - Mobile-first responsive design

 ## Recent Changes
-- **2025-10-08**: Database Migration & Phase 2 Development
+- **2025-10-08**: Database Migration & User Authentication
   - ✅ Migrated from in-memory to PostgreSQL database with Drizzle ORM
   - ✅ All products, orders, and users now persist in database
   - ✅ Automatic database seeding with 8 products on first run
   - ✅ Proper async initialization with error handling
+  - ✅ Implemented Replit Auth for user authentication
+  - ✅ Added user roles (customer/seller)
+  - ✅ Protected seller dashboard with authentication
+  - ✅ User profile dropdown with avatar and logout
-  - 🔄 In Progress: User authentication system
+  - 🔄 In Progress: Order history and seller product management

 - **2025-10-08**: Completed frontend implementation with all MVP features
   - Created landing page with hero section